What is knitting tech editing? A complete guide for pattern designers

 How much money should I budget for tech editing?

 This will vary widely among tech editors.
 Most tech editors charge hourly, and I’ve seen hourly rates range anywhere from $30-50 per hour.
-I recently switched to a flat rate pricing structure where I charge $.065/word, and that rate is based on an hourly rate of $35/hour.

 What if I don’t like my tech editor?